 – Trash Bags.
 The occupants of any cabin, lean-to or campsite are responsible for keeping their area clean and free of garbage.
 Clean up after yourself!
 We are guests at the campsite, and it should be left cleaner than how we found it.

 – Notepad and Pencil.
 You will meet lots of people and find out lots of things.
 In case you decide to write it down you should have these items.
 Bear in mind that in order to utilize these during game hours you should have the Literacy skill.

 – Donations.
 This is entirely optional.
 RoA is an expensive proposition for those running it, between camp costs, insurance, props, food for cast etc. Still we strive to present the best overall gaming experience we possibly can.
 Because of this we ask that players consider donating props, supplies, or even their time to helping RoA run smoothly and provide an excellent overall atmosphere.
 If you donate items or time you will be rewarded with service points which can be used to acquire great in-game items, some available only in this manner.
-For a list of items you can get look here.
-If you would like to check our current needs look here.

 Although we have made every effort to make this list complete, there may be more items you need.
 Make your own list in addition to this one in case we missed anything!